1 Quick reference

 Use this setting only in a secure environment.
 Without authentication, anyone who has access to that port can log in the RStudio Server.

-setting only skips the RStudio log in page.
-So you will still need to enter the password when use the sudo
+DISABLE_AUTH=true setting only skips the RStudio log in page.
+So you will still need to enter the password when use the sudo command with ROOT=true option.

 The UID and GID of the default non-root user can be changed as follows: